Photo credit: Savannah Cummins/Savy Media

 Email | Research Gate | Google Scholar | Twitter

 Moriel earned her bachelor’s degree in philosophy in 2006 from UCLA and her PhD in psychology in 2012 from UCLA with Dr. Michael S. Fanselow.
 Her thesis work on fear and the hippocampus was supported by fellowships from the National Science Foundation and the American Psychological Association, and was awarded the New York Academy of Sciences Cattell Award and the Gengerelli Distinguished Dissertation Award.
 She completed her postdoctoral work with David J. Anderson in the Department of Biology and Biological Engineering at Caltech in 2019.
 Her postdoctoral work on social isolation and the neuropeptide Tac2 was supported by a fellowship from the National Science Foundation, a NARSAD Young Investigator Award, a L'Oréal for Women in Science Award, and a NIMH K99/R00 Pathway to Independence Award.
 In the fall of 2019 she became an assistant professor in the Department of Neurobiology at the University of Utah School of Medicine.
-Since starting her lab, she’s been the recipient of a Sloan Fellowship, Whitehall Foundation Research Award, McKnight Scholar Award, and Klingenstein-Simons Fellowship Award.
+Since starting her lab, she’s been the recipient of a Sloan Fellowship, Whitehall Foundation Research Award, McKnight Scholar Award, Klingenstein-Simons Fellowship Award, and also been named an HHMI Freeman Hrabowski Scholar.

 Lab Members